Bonobo: Profile and Information

 Social Behavior

-Sociosexual behaviour
+Sociosexual behavior

-Sexual activity plays a primary part in the bonobo society, according to scientists, this sexual activity is often used as an avenue for settling conflicts, for social bonding, as a form of greeting, etc.
+Sexual activity plays a primary part in the bonobo society; according to scientists, this sexual activity is often used as an avenue for settling conflicts, for social bonding, as a form of greeting, etc.

 Diet